ncss-tech/vitrusa/README.md

 Vitrusa
 =======================
 Vitrusa is repository containing Various Interactive Tools in R Using Shiny Apps.
+These apps are built for use in soil science.

 Current Release of Shiny Apps
 -----------------------